krishaamer/green-filter-research/research/literature/ai.md

     Computing.
 (NEED access).
 -   @kobetzDecodingFutureEvolution2023
 -   @cbsmorningsFullInterviewGodfather2023 Geoffrey Hinton
+-   @capinstituteGettingRealArtificial2023: foundational AI models
+    enable a holistic approach to learning, combining many discplines using languages, instead of the reductionist way we as human think because of our limitations.

 ## Responsible AI {#responsible-ai}

+Foundational models

 Given the widespread use of AI and its increasing power, it’s important these system are created in a safe and responsible manner.